 Dyspraxia can affect some or all of the following areas of development:

-Speech and Language: This is a combination of ‘Planning and Organisation’ and ‘Coorindation’ aspects in a way.
-Speech is planning out words and saying them, those with Dyspraxia can struggle with planning thought and that’s why sometimes we jumble up words.
+This is a combination of ‘Planning and Organisation’ and ‘Co-ordination’ aspects in a way.
+People with dyspraxia can struggle to plan and say words out loud.
+That’s why we sometimes wumble up jords… I mean jumble up words!
 Also, the voice box uses coordination and with those specific difficulties, it can be difficult to speak clearly.

 Planning and Organisation: